kalebsofer/DeploySearch/README.md

 ## Overview

 A high-performance semantic search engine built with FastAPI, PyTorch and Faiss.
 This service provides real-time document search using a Two-Tower RNN model architecture, see [TwoTowerSearch](https://github.com/kalebsofer/TwoTowerSearch) for the model training.
-The project is fully containerized, scalable, and modularised.
-It is deployed on a rented Hetzner server.
+The project is modular, fully containerized and scalable.
+It is currently deployed on a Hetzner server I'm renting.

 Trained on: [MS MARCO](https://microsoft.github.io/msmarco/)